mcast032/phase-1-algorithms-has-target-sum/README.md

 solution!
 It's ok if your initial solution isn't optimal from a runtime perspective; it's totally fine to brute force your way to a solution and get something working before trying to optimize.

+//
+make a function 'hasTargetSum' that checks if 2 nymbers from the array equal a some targer. for ex [1,2,3,4] and the target is 6. if i look at the array 2 + 4 IS 6. so it returns true. for each number check check if the numnber adds up to the target.

+//

 ## Problem Solving Approach